collebrusco/frontier/README.md

 To make this as simple as possible, simply re-name this folder to '.minecraft' and put it in `C:\Users\<you>\AppData\Roaming\` (which is where your .minecraft already is, back it up if you care. you can get here by hitting the windows key and typing `%appdata%`).

-Run the launcher once, sign in, the forge installation should be there.
+Run the launcher once, sign in, the forge 1.20.1 installation should be there.
 Lmk if not

+### Warning:
+there are **20 GB** of RAM allocated by default. adjust that if you don't have 32 lmk I can help w that

 Enjoy!